 Google Penalties for Selling Links.
-In late 2007 Google started penalizing directories that were selling links for the purpose of gaining Page Rank (PR) in organic searches.
+In late 2007 Google started penalizing directories with their Penguin Algorithm that were selling links for the purpose of gaining Page Rank (PR) in organic searches.
 By dropping their PR it caused them to not even rank for their own domain name until they made some changes on their websites.
 Thus people that had submitted to those directories found their own PR dropped also, because the links from those sites had been devalued.
-Since then Google no longer displays the PR on any pages because it is too easily manipulated.

 Directories No Longer Pass PR on Link Pages.
 Since then, directories do not pass PR along to websites they link to unless they are using the nofollow attribute on the links.
 This is what Google recommends, however, it also means that page will not pass PR.
 However, Google often applies value to a page anyway due to the PR on the home page filtering down to the site being linked to.

 Some links were devalued with Google's Panda and Penguin algorithms.
 Since Panda was launched in early 2011, Google has been eliminating poor quality content on the Internet.
 The Penguin update was designed to get rid of spammy backlinks so sites with a lot of low quality backlinks have dropped in rank and traffic.

 Linking Schemes can get you Penalized for Violating Google's Guidelines.
 Google penalizes sites for paying for links and has also penalized them for getting involved in triangular linking schemes , i.e., "I'll link to your site if you link to my other site over here".
 Linking within large blog networks or a bunch of websites that you own yourself has also been devalued because it is self promotion and manipulating Google's search engine.
 Google also removed the benefit of link trades, blog links, guest posts and forum links for the same reason.